Death of an employee

-- Annual leave loading - a pro-rata annual leave loading, calculated on the basis of working days of service from the preceding 1st January (or commencement date, which ever is the later) to the last day of employment.
+- Leave loading - a pro-rata leave loading, calculated on the basis of working days of service from the preceding 1st January (or commencement date, which ever is the later) to the last day of employment.

 - Long service leave (LSL) - accrued LSL.

-7. Where a casual employee receives a loading in lieu of leave entitlements, there is no entitlement to termination payments for annual leave or annual leave loading.
-Where an entitlement for LSL is established under the NSW Long Service Leave Act, 1955, casual employees will receive payment in lieu of accrued LSL.
+7. Where a casual employee receives a loading in lieu of leave entitlements, there is no entitlement to termination payments for annual leave or leave loading.
+Where an entitlement for LSL is established under the NSW Long Service Leave Act, 1955, payment in lieu of accrued LSL will be made.